New Minister Candidate Procedure

 The Candidate is required to request recommendations from five qualified, current Sikh Dharma Ministers.
 “Current” means the recommender is up-to-date in all annual Minister requirements.
 These recommenders will constitute a “Panj” for the candidate.

-The recommenders must complete and submit the recommendations directly to the Secretary of Religion using the Minister Candidate Recommendation Form.
+The recommenders must complete and submit the recommendations directly to the Secretary of Religion using the Minister Candidate Recommendation Form (instructions included on form – see below).

 Minister Candidates may provide the form (see below) to the qualified recommenders.
 However, the completed and signed form must be sent directly by each recommender to the Secretary of Religion.
 Recommendations may be sent via email, but must be signed and dated by the recommenders.